lap-doan/Eye-Tracker-Research/README.md

 # Current Issues

 As of right now, when tested on hardware in the UCLA Psychology lab, the program stops recording after a while.
 This is likely due to iViewRED being finicky with its connection.
-My suggestion to future interns is to attempt to reconnect to the camera using ConnectLocal() if a disconnection is detected (currently eye_track.py is set to print "WARNING: Connection lost with iViewRED" without attempting to reconnect).
+The proposed solution is to attempt to reconnect to the camera using ConnectLocal() if a disconnection is detected (currently eye_track.py is set to print "WARNING: Connection lost with iViewRED" without attempting to reconnect).

+The program does not function properly when the game window is not active, such as when Alt-Tab is pressed to switch the current window.
+The proposed solution is to have the program check the name of the current active window and compare it against CONST_GAME_WINDOW_NAME.

+This repository includes a canary build eye_track_canary.py which attempts to implement both of these solutions.
+They have not been tested on UCLA Psychology lab hardware.

 # How to use